phalcon-orphanage/docs/en/api/phalcon_db.md

  // Getting all robots that contains word "robot" withing the name
 $robots = $connection->fetchAll(
-    "SELECTFROM robots WHERE name LIKE :name",
+    "SELECT * FROM robots WHERE name LIKE :name",
     \Phalcon\Db\Enum::FETCH_ASSOC,
     [
         "name" => "%robot%",